Can You Be Allergic to Cold Weather? Understanding Cold Panniculitis

 SeverityCan cause systemic reactionsGenerally localised

 Understanding this distinction helps clarify why some people experience immediate reactions to cold (cold urticaria) whilst others develop delayed inflammatory responses (cold panniculitis).
+Our guide to differentiating hives from heat rash explores how physical urticaria conditions can be distinguished from other skin reactions.

 Who Is at Risk of Cold Panniculitis?